UniversalDependencies/docs/_2016-09-05--06-prague/enhanced.md

 ## Case Information

-Adding prepositions (or case information) to the relation name of non-core dependents often makes it possible to disambiguate the dependent's semantic role.
-We therefore augment `anom`, `advnom`, `acl` and `advcl` relations with the preposition or the case of the modifier.
+Adding prepositions (or case information) to the relation name of non-core dependents often makes it possible to disambiguate its  semantic role.
+We therefore augment `anom`, `advnom`, `acl` and `advcl` relation labels with the preposition or the case of the modifier.

 ~~~ sdparse
 the house on the hill